vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Warlord.md

+---
+description: Warlords are adventurers who specialize in the art of war: their ferocious martial prowess inspires their party to strive the harder in battle.
+---

 # Warlord

-Warlords are adventurers who specialize in the arts of warfare: their ferocious martial prowess inspires their party to strive the harder in battle.
+Warlords are adventurers who specialize in the art of war: their ferocious martial prowess inspires their party to strive the harder in battle.

 # Requirements
 None.